All Episodes

 Anyway, it just shows how classified the material remains despite claims made by the Clinton campaign.

-Now why does Congress and many of them have top secret clearance?
+Now, why does Congress and many of them have top secret clearance?

-Which was the lie, one of many lies that Hillary told us.
+Some 33,000 of them, which was the lie, one of many lies that Hillary told us.

-I only use one device.
+I only used one device.

 Yeah, she used multiple devices.